Store Critique, the Look from the Outside

 • Did you emphasize the handmade nature of your items or the fact that they are ideal for winter activities, prom, expecting mothers or as a Valentine's Day Gift?
 Did people "get it" how unique your items are?

-• Ask people to look at your product photos in search results.
+• Ask people to look at your product photos in replacement results.
 Do they stand out and make people want to click on them?

 • Do people like looking at your products or would they actually consider buying them?
 Ask them if they would buy any of your products and why?